mminichino/sgw-android-example/README.md

-# Couchbase Android Sync Gateway Demo 2.1
+# Couchbase Android Sync Gateway Demo 3.0

 Clone into Android Studio.

-The password for all employees is "password".
+The password for all users is "password".
 To reset and start from scratch, use the "Clear App Data" button in the Settings activity (Note: the app will exit - this is expected).
 ![Usage](doc/usage-1.jpg)
 ![Usage](doc/usage-2.jpg)
 ![Architecture](doc/architecture-1.jpg)